 Creating the Button Image

 The first step in creating a button image is to choose the background graphic or texture for the button.
 Trim the graphic to the desired size and make three copies of it. use an image processing application to "buttonize" the fist two copies.
-If you don't have an image processing application, click here to download the freeware image processing application Harmwave.
 Shown below is a trimmed background graphic before and after it's buttonized.

 Before buttonization After buttonization